 The good news is, you don’t have to have a green thumb to know how to grow tomatoes — they're pretty easy to manage, much like how to plant potatoes.
 And while it may seem easier to just buy the ready-to-go, tomato plants from your local plant centers, growing tomatoes from seeds are actually not that difficult to do.
 And, you'll have far more options from which to choose.

-What’s more, tomatoes tend to grow in abundance when placed in the right conditions, so you can look forward to plenty of harvest during the growing season.
+What’s more, tomatoes tend to grow in abundance when placed in the right conditions, so you can look forward to plenty of harvest during the growing season — particularly if you follow these 7 ways to get more fruit from a tomato plant.
 So, if you want a juicy, summer harvest, follow our easy steps on how to grow tomatoes from seeds.
 (You can also learn how to prune tomato plants once you plant them and how often should you water tomato plants and when should you do it?).

 How to grow tomatoes from seeds